Heel Pain (Plantar Fasciitis)

 Heel Pain Diagnosed

 While plantar fasciitis is one of the most common causes of heel pain, there could be other reasons your foot is sending you urgent warnings.
-You could have a stress fracture, Achilles tendinitis, or Bursitis, to name a few.
+You could have a stress fracture, Achilles tendinitis, or Bursitis, to name a few possible explanations.

 Because there are several potential causes, it is important to have your foot properly diagnosed.
 If plantar fasciitis is suspected, our board-certified podiatrists at North County Foot & Ankle Specialists in Escondido, CA, may use ultrasound to confirm the diagnosis since soft tissue injuries are difficult to identify with traditional x-rays.